Jordachew/Data-Analytics-Shipping-Mall/README.md

 # -Google Analytics data base and data source
 # -Gooogle Studios for data visualization
-# -Data is feed into Google studios and is updated every 15 min
+** Data is feed into Google studios and is updated every 15 min via Googl Analytics.
+Visuaizations are created by linking data source.
+This data is then used to create charts.
+Formulas and functions are also utilizated to clean, mine, analyse or filter data.

 # Challenges
 Due to the limited time, we were not able to employ the use of scraping tools ot pull rates and address also reviews from google.